DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-11-showing-when-an-offer-will-be-automatically-declined.md

 ## Showing on the application a prompt saying when an offer will be automatically declined

-We'll add a prompt to the application details, offer, interviews, notes and timeline pages.
+We’ll add a prompt to the application details, offer, interviews, notes and timeline pages.

 - If the offer will be declined tonight it will say, for example, “Your offer will be automatically declined at the end of today (15 August 2020 at 11:59pm) if the candidate does not respond.”
 - If the offer will be declined tomorrow night it will say, for example, “Your offer will be automatically declined at the end of tomorrow (16 August 2020 at 11:59pm) if the candidate does not respond.”